top of page

 What is the Minimum Wage in Canada?

 In Canada, salaries are determined differently in each province.
-Since there are 10 separate provinces in the country, it can be observed that there is a difference between the salaries of those who are engaged in the same job but work in different provinces.
+Since there are 10 provinces in the country, it can be observed that salaries differ for those in the same job but working in different provinces.

 We said that salaries in Canada are determined on an hourly basis.
-So, if you ask how many hours are worked in Canada, we can say that the official working hours are between 37 and 40 hours.
+So, if you ask how many hours are worked in Canada, we can say that the official working hours are 37-40 hours.
 In some provinces, weekly working hours can even reach 44-48 hours.
-Weekly working days are 5 days, similar to Turkey.
+The working week is 5 days, similar to Türkiye.

 The average minimum wage in Canada ranges between 2,400 Canadian dollars and 2,800 Canadian dollars.
 Although living on minimum wage in developed cities is quite difficult, in other cities it is very difficult to make ends meet.
 Especially high house rents make it difficult to live on minimum wage.
 If you have a family with children, it is important to work for wages higher than the minimum wage in order to make ends meet.